sbjorkholt/ISSSV1337_2022/Week 1/Day2.md

 ### Installing LaTex

-We're going to write in RMarkdown.
-We need LaTex to make RMarkdown reports in PDF, so we need to install this as well.
+Now that we know how to work with packages, let's tackle the fact that we're going to write in RMarkdown.
+The great thing about R Markdown is that we can produce nice reports, for example in PDF.
+However, we need LaTex to make R Markdown reports in PDF, so we need to install this as well.

 LaTex is a document preparation system, much like word, except it is more code-heavy and allows you to create beautiful documents.
 TinyTex is a custom LaTeX distribution, so this is what we'll install.
 See <https://yihui.org/tinytex/> for more informaton.